spring-labs/tenancy-sample/sample-hibernate/README.md

 ## Patch Required

 Hibernate tries to obtain a JDBC connection from a `MultiTenantConnectionProvider`.
-But this fails with a NPE because a `MultiTenantConnectionProvider` is not the suited `ConnectionProvider` implementation for the Discriminator Column Value Based strategy (DCVB).
+But this fails because a `MultiTenantConnectionProvider` is not the suited `ConnectionProvider` implementation for the Discriminator Column Value Based strategy (DCVB).
 Separating user data based on a discriminator column value does not depend on the underlying JDBC connection.
-In contrast, a Database or Schema separating strategy do rely on the JDBC connection, because those strategies have to setup the connection properly to point to the right database or database schema.
-Therefor we need to apply a patch to the `AbstractSessionImpl`:
+In contrast, a Database or Schema separating strategy do rely on the JDBC connection, because the connection must be properly setup to point to the right database or database schema.
+We need to apply a patch to the `AbstractSessionImpl` to get this fixed:

 ```java
 @@ -339,7 +339,8 @@